Eugenia Nazrullaeva

 Abstract: We study discriminatory policies of the tsarist government against Jewish entrepreneurs.
 No general incorporation law existed in Imperial Russia.
 Every single corporate charter had to be approved by the Ministry of Finance and signed by the tsar.
 Since 1890, the tsarist government started to include discriminatory clauses in some corporate charters that banned Jewish entrepreneurs from share ownership and/or purchasing property.
 What are the causes and consequences of discrimination in the short and long run?
 Using newly digitized data on the universe of Russian manufacturing factories in 1890, we find higher incidence of discriminatory clauses in corporate charters issued between 1891 and 1913 in more capital-intensive industries with fewer Jewish incumbents.
 To evaluate economic implications of discriminatory policies, we assemble a novel dataset from corporations’ balance sheets in 1885–1894.
 We find that corporations with discriminatory clauses in their charters were more likely to issue debt than equity.
 What was the effect of discriminatory barriers on potential market entrants?
 To address this question, we define counterfactual entrepreneurs as the universe of factory owners in 1890.
 Combining ethnicity information from one million individual WWI casualty records and the merchant guilds’ records to predict entrepreneurs’ ethnicity, we find evidence that barriers for Jewish entrepreneurs led to the incorporation of relatively less productive non-Jewish entrepreneurs.
 Finally, we show that discriminatory policies had broader economic implications including for the corporations without restrictions in their charters: corporations with Jewish founders that publicly traded on the St. Petersburg Stock Exchange in 1865–1913 underperformed post-1890.

-Establishing a Parliament: the Political Economy of Elections in Late Imperial Russia
+Establishing a Parliament: the Political Economy of Elections in Late Imperial Russia, with Natalia Vasilenok

 Effects on Reelection Rates of the Introduction of Merit Civil Service Appointments in U.S. States, with Miriam Golden and Dylan Potts